PHO COCKTAILS IN HANOI

 Because I wasn’t drinking much in Vietnam, I didn’t check out very many of the cocktail clubs that people recommended to me.
 If you’re on the hunt for fun, tasty tipples in Hanoi, three other bars to check out- Mad Botanist, The Alchemist and The Hanoi Social Club.

-Have you ever had a cocktail, like the pho one I tried in Hanoi, while travelling that used local culture or ingredients to help you experience the place in a new way?
+Have you ever had a drink like the pho cocktails in Hanoi I tried, that used local culture or ingredients to help you experience the dish in a new way?